Migration & Border Security

-Over 1.5 million people have been deported from the U.S. since 2009, many to Mexico.
+Nearly two million people have been deported from the U.S. since 2009, many to Mexico.
 Click here to see WOLA's research on current U.S. deportation practices that put these migrants at risk.

 Securing the border is often seen as a prerequisite for immigration reform, yet the costs of this buildup are often overlooked.
 Click here to see WOLA's work on security buildups along the U.S.-Mexico border.